473105/Start-Menu-Lite-Tools/README.md

 This means that every action in this program is staged first, and nothing touches the real Start Menu until the "Apply All Changes" button is pressed.
 Start Menu Lite Tools is meant to give you control over renaming, moving, creating new shortcuts, changing icons, and cleaning up folders—without the mess of manual file/registry trial and error.
 This is also meant to be used on the vanilla Start Menu, although it can potentially work for heavily modified menus as well, since the program does not touch the UI structure.
 Try testing it in a VM first to avoid unpredictable behavior.
+- No installation is required, just run the launcher.
 - The SMLT app is not optimized for speed, so it will require a little patience.
 - This app is only for `All Apps` section in the Start Menu, not for Tiles.
 <div align="center"><img width="535" height="370" alt="SMLT_img 2" src="https://github.com/user-attachments/assets/04fa11ef-3cad-4acd-b5dc-9b0615324e9e" /></div>